knobs-dials/wetsuite-dev/README.md

 # Introduction

-Wetsuite is a project aimed at
+Wetsuite is a project aimed at applying natural language processing and other analysis to Dutch and EU governmental legal data, focusing on providing the data and tools and other infrastructure to make it easier for researchers to do so.

-This is a repository to test installs from github.
+...this, so far, is far form done, an mostly a repository to test installs from github.

 This repository is split into:
 - `notebooks` groups - which are introduced below